benknoble/benknoble.github.io/_posts/2018-06-22-til-reading-refactoring-and-rpatterns.md

 We can solve 2 with well-refactored scripts, using function names as high- (and low-) level components.
-We can actually solve 3 with this as well: all of my bash scripts start with something like this--
+We can actually solve 3 with this as well: all of my bash scripts start with something like this---

 ```bash
 log() {